-This tab will have the eligibility page with school psychologist signature uploaded here by Record Specialist.
-After the meeting with parents, the meeting signature page will be uploaded here by Record Specialist with the naming convention detailed in the Naming Convention section of this manual.
+This tab will have the eligibility page with school psychologist signature uploaded here by case manager.
+The meeting signature page will be uploaded as well.
+If any member disagreed with the evaluation results, their written explanation can be attached here.